 - rapid heart rate

 Serious complications from aneurysms can cause death if you don’t get emergency care.
 Call 911 or have someone drive you to the nearest emergency room if you experience the following symptoms:

 - increased heart rate

-- feeling dizzy or lightheaded
+- feeling dizzy or light-headed

 The diagnostic tools used to find arterial damage often depend on the location of the problem.

-For example, a weak area of a vessel (generally the aorta) in your chest and abdomen may require a type of surgery called an endovascular stent graft.
-This minimally invasive procedure may be chosen over traditional open-chest surgery because it repairs and reinforces damaged blood vessels as well as reduces the chance of infection, scarring, and other problems.
+For example, a weakened area of a vessel in your chest and abdomen may require a type of surgery called an endovascular stent graft.
+This minimally invasive procedure may be used over traditional open surgery because it involves repairing and reinforcing damaged blood vessels.
+The procedure also reduces the chance of infection, scarring, and other problems.